 Finally, add in your dry ingredients - flour, salt, baking powder, and pumpkin spice.
 Begin mixing with your whisk to break up any clumps, and once your dry ingredients are about halfway incorporated, I recommend switching to a spatula or large spoon to ensure you don't over mix your cake batter.
 Once you see no more dry ingredients, you can stop mixing.

 Assemble and bake your cake.
 Line a 9x9 square pan with parchment paper (you can also use a round 9x9 or square 8x8 pan just know that the time may be slightly different).
 Scoop in and spread your cake batter to ensure it goes all the way to the edges and is evenly spread across.
-Grab your bowl of crumb and use your hand to pick up and sprinkle your crumb evenly over your cake batter.
+Grab your bowl of crumb from the fridge and use your hand to pick up and sprinkle your crumb evenly over your cake batter.
 When I do this, I like to either break apart any pieces of crumb that are too big, or squeeze together pieces that have broken up smaller than I would like.
 Once your crumb is evenly spread across your cake batter, use the back of your hand to gently press it down - you don't want to press it in too hard, but you do want to lightly secure it into your cake batter.

 Allow your cake to cool for about 30 minutes to an hour, slice, and enjoy!

 You can store your cake in an airtight container at room temperature or in the fridge for a few days and it will remain fresh.
 I always recommend lightly microwaving day old cake for about 5-10 seconds just to refresh it.
 You can also freeze the full cake or slices as long as it's wrapped well in plastic wrap.
-You can defrost it in the fridge and enjoy when you're ready!
+You can defrost it in the fridge or at room temperature and enjoy when you're ready!